If you’re looking to buy, trade, or sell a used RV, you may wonder if there’s a Kelley Blue Book for used RV values to help you get the best price.

 No one wants to overpay for an RV, nor do sellers want to shortchange themselves, so figuring out a fair value based on current data makes private sales much more straightforward.

 Getting the most out of your RV trade-in at a dealership can help lower the final cost of your new RV.
-If you go in with no idea of what your camper is worth, the dealership may downplay the value to increase their profit.
+If you go in with no idea of what your camper is worth, the dealership may downplay the value to increase its profit.

 Lastly, it’s critical to have the right amount of insurance coverage on your RV so you can repair or replace it when damage occurs without taking a massive hit to your wallet.